weaverdgb/weaver-sdk-js/Changelist.md

 # Changelist

+## Develop
+- Add possibility to set a custom id when creating a Role

 ## 9.0.0
 - adds Weaver.ModelClass.getSuperClass() method
 - changes Weaver.ModelQuery().prototype.class() method to return valid for all subclasses of a model class, as well as the class itself